Comparison of the healthcare systems in Canada and the United States: Cancer

 Numerous studies have attempted to compare the rates of cancer incidence and mortality in Canada and the U.S., with varying results.
 Doctors who study cancer epidemiology warn that the diagnosis of cancer is subjective, and the reported incidence of a cancer will rise if screening is more aggressive, even if the real cancer incidence is the same.
 Statistics from different sources may not be compatible if they were collected in different ways.
-The proper interpretation of cancer statistics has been an important issue for many years.
+The proper interpretation of cancer statistics has been an important issue for a number of years.
 Dr. Barry Kramer of the National Institutes of Health points to the fact that cancer incidence rose sharply over the past few decades as screening became more common.
 He attributes the rise to increased detection of benign early stage cancers that pose little risk of metastasizing.
 Furthermore, though patients who were treated for these benign cancers were at little risk, they often have trouble finding health insurance after the fact.

 Cancer survival time increases with later years of diagnosis, because cancer treatment improves, so cancer survival statistics can only be compared for cohorts in the same diagnosis year.
 For example, as doctors in British Columbia adopted new treatments, survival time for patients with metastatic breast cancer increased from 438 days for those diagnosed in 1991–1992, to 667 days for those diagnosed in 1999–2001.

 An assessment by Health Canada found that cancer mortality rates are almost identical in the two countries.
 Another international comparison by the National Cancer Institute of Canada indicated that incidence rates for most, but not all, cancers were higher in the U.S. than in Canada during the period studied (1993–1997).
 Incidence rates for certain types, such as colorectal and stomach cancer, were actually higher in Canada than in the U.S. In 2004, researchers published a study comparing health outcomes in the Anglo countries.
 Their analysis indicates that Canada has greater survival rates for both colorectal cancer and childhood leukemia, while the United States has greater survival rates for Non-Hodgkin's lymphoma as well as breast and cervical cancer.

-A study based on data from 1978 through 1986 found very similar survival rates in both the United States and in Canada.
+A study based on data from 1978 through 1986 found similar survival rates in both the United States and in Canada.
 However, a study based on data from 1993 through 1997 found lower cancer survival rates among Canadians than among Americans.